Free Incorporation when you bundle with Accounting

 You’ll need to declare your principal activity.
 If you offer other services, you can include a secondary activity too.

-Some SSIC codes (like those related to finance, education, or real estate) may trigger additional referral checks by authorities like MAS or Enterprise Singapore, which can result in longer processing times.
-While timelines vary, approvals in regulated sectors may take several weeks.
+Some SSIC codes (such as those related to finance, education, or real estate) may trigger additional referral checks by authorities such as MAS or Enterprise Singapore, resulting in longer processing times.
+While timelines vary, approvals in regulated sectors typically take 14 to 60 days, depending on the referral authority.

 Insights